 What is the best breast pump brand?

 There are many different breast pump brands to choose from once you decide on what factors are most important to you.
-We will review three of the most popular breast pump brands – Spectra, Medela, and Evenflo.
+We will review a couple of the most popular breast pump brands – Spectra and Medela.
 These descriptions should provide you with a better understanding of what each brand has to offer including which models are usually covered by most insurance plans.

 Spectra continuously creates breast pumps that are among the industry’s top choices.
 With the quietest motor on the market and adjustable suction levels, it’s hard to pass up the insurance billable Spectra S2Plus.
 This model offers a closed tubing system and its fluttering suction motion is designed to mimic the way a baby suckles.
 This pump is equipped with everything a mom needs in order to pump effectively and comfortably.